dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 published: true
 title: A Problem with the Shell Execution Form in Docker
 ---
 Look at the Dockerfiles for your applications.
 Do you see `ENTRYPOINT` or `CMD` instructions in the following format: `ENTRYPOINT node app.js` or `ENTRYPOINT ["sh", "-c"", "node app.js"]`?
-If yes, then you might have a problem.
+If yes, then you have a problem.

 The other day I had a realization that I had never seen our containerized applications gracefully shut down.
 You would usually expect to see at least a couple of log messages about closing the application context(we use Spring) on a `SIGTERM` signal(it is a termination signal politely asking the application to shut down, as opposed to `SIGKILL` which is an immediate termination).
 I checked Kibana--nothing.
 I ssh'ed into an ECS EC2 instance to check the logs and, again, saw nothing.
 The applications were being instantly killed.